The Resco Mobile application (client) communicates directly with the Resco Cloud server (public or private).

-The main security token for the application is the application password.
-The application uses this password to encrypt the application database as described later in more detail.
+The main security token for the application is the application master password.
+The application uses this master password to encrypt the application database and other sensitive information stored in Mobile CRM application, as described later in more detail.

-In case of legacy authentication methods which require the app to submit the user’s password to server (standard user, external user), the server password is used as an application password for user’s convenience.
-With the OAuth2 authentication, the user must provide a dedicated application password.
+In case of legacy authentication methods which require the app to submit the user’s password to server (standard user, external user), the server password is used for encrypting the application master password for user’s convenience.
+With the OAuth2 authentication, the user must provide a dedicated password used for encrypting the application master password.
 Regarding password storage, the app can be configured to either: